bcornec/Lab-git/Packaging/README.md

 `$` **`mv gpl.txt ../SOURCES/LICENSE`**

 And amend the spec file in order to use these documentation files:
+(Note: for people not familiar with this, the format below specifies lines that need to be removed from the spec file prefixed with a `-` and lines that need to be added to the spec file refixed with a `+`.
+In summary you have one line to change, and many lines to add here)

 ```
 --- hello-world.spec.old        2018-02-05 05:12:55.258477109 +0000